SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

 the oxygen molecule, and the final is an activated associative desorption of CO2.
 More complex models for CO oxidation could be imagined, but these elementary steps capture the key features.
-Note that we have only included "*" and "*\ \_s" sites since this is a single-site model for CO oxidation.
-This means that all intermediates will be adsorbed at a site designated as "s".
+Note that we have only included ":code:`*`" and ":code:`*_s`" sites since this is a single-site model for CO oxidation.
+This means that all intermediates will be adsorbed at a site designated as ":code:`s`".
 These reaction expressions will be parsed automatically in order to define the adsorbates, transition-states, gasses, and surface sites in the model.